Prochilodus

 Prochilodus is a genus of freshwater ray-finned fishes belonging to the family Prochilodontidae, the bocachicos or flannel-mouthed characiformes.
-This family include two other genera, Ichthyoelephas and Semaprochilodus, which have been included in Prochilodus instead.
-The greatest species richness of Prochilodus is in river basins in eastern, southeastern and southern Brazil, but there are also species in the river basins of the Amazon, Guianas, Colombia, Venezuela, Paraguay and northeastern Argentina.
+This family includes two other genera, Ichthyoelephas and Semaprochilodus.

+The greatest species richness of Prochilodus is in river basins in eastern, southeastern and southern Brazil (where it is commonly called curimba, curimata or grumata), though some species inhabit the river basins of the Amazon, Guianas, Colombia, Venezuela, Paraguay and northeastern Argentina.

 The largest species in the genus reach about 80 cm in length, but most species barely reach half that size.